hubdev04/snowflake_assingment/README.md

 This repository contains code and documentation for the Snowflake assignment.

 # Data Infrastructure Overview
-   • The Snowflake warehouse used for this assignment is named assingment_wh.
+   - The Snowflake warehouse used for this assignment is named assingment_wh .
-   • The database utilized in this assignment is called assingment_db under and schema my_schema.
+   - The database utilized in this assignment is called assingment_db under and schema my_schema.

 # CSV File Used
 The CSV file used in this assignment is named emp_assignment.csv.
 It contains the data required for the loading.